MoonPoet/xaprb-src/content/blog/should-distributed-company-hold-all-team-meetings.md

 It's entirely possible that you can do this well, and without a lot of cost and impact, and I just haven't seen it done.
 So take everything here as just one set of experiences, but also know that it didn't fail for lack of skill, or effort, or expense.
 If it's possible to do it better, I simply don't know how and frankly I don't have any ideas I think would be likely to work.

+If you have experiences to share, let me know!
+Tweet me a link and I'll add a section at the bottom here with further reading and resources.